Commercial Real Estate Leases

 Businesses have very different needs, so there isn’t a one-size-fits-all solution for every business tenant.
-Businesses with higher seasonal income cannot afford high rents when things are slow.
-Manufacturing businesses and auto shops will use a substantial amount of utilities and require more building maintenance than retail tenants.
+Businesses with higher seasonal incomes cannot afford high rents when things are slow.
+Manufacturing businesses and auto shops will use substantial utilities and require more building maintenance than retail tenants.

 Traditional businesses such as consultants and corporations will want fixed rent so they can budget accordingly.

 We’ve listed the four types of leases below.
 Choose the one that works best for your situation.

 Retail businesses with higher seasonal sales are excellent candidates for percentage leases.
 These tenants pay a monthly base rent and a percentage of the business’s revenue.

 Full Service or Gross Lease

 Full-Service leases include all operating expenses and utilities included in the monthly rate payment.
 Include an escalation clause that allows an increase in rent when expenses increase.
 If expenses are higher than estimated during any given month, these leases usually include language that allows the tenants to receive a bill for these expenses.

 Triple Net Lease (NNN)